OCC's Nursing Handbook

 1. A current health history and physical examination are required prior to starting the first clinical nursing course of the program.
 The Physical Exam Form and Health History Form are available from the nursing office.
 Students who drop out of the nursing program for more than one year must have another physical examination and have the appropriate forms on file prior to resuming clinical experiences.

-2. Tuberculosis (TB) clearance must be completed annually in July and requires a negative TB skin test or negative TB blood test.
+2. Tuberculosis (TB) clearance must be completed annually in July and requires a negative TB skin test, negative TB blood test, and/or negative chest x-ray, if indicated.
 If the test result is positive, then additional physician clearance is required and a TB Screening Questionnaire is required annually thereafter.
 (TB clearance is good for one year from the date of clearance and must be valid throughout the entire academic year— i.e. it must not be due to expire prior to June 30 of the following year.)

 3. To remain fully active in the program, students must meet the standards as listed in the Nursing Student Role Requirements and Expectations, section 4.4.